MathieuRA/xapi-cli/README.md

 This project uses the following Rust crates:

-- `xmlrpc`: For XML-RPC communication with the XenServer API.
+- `xmlrpc`: For XML-RPC communication with the Xen API.
 - `clap`: For command-line argument parsing.

 ## Contributing